la-ots/pelican/docs/components/pagination.md

 ---

 ## Best Practices
-- Pagination is used if data, such as on [Tables](/components/table), is split up into several groups
+- Use Pagination if data, such as on [Tables](/components/table), is long and needs to be split up.
-- Pagination also shows users how many sets of data they want to see at one time
-- Make sure the Pagination clearly shows the current page number
+- Make sure the Pagination clearly shows the current page’s number.
-- Pagination is placed at the bottom of the content which it controls
+- Pagination is placed at the bottom of the content which it pages.

 ## Usage